 Inside the replica, the atmosphere is like a real cave.
 It is cool and dark.
 Sounds are muffled.
 Visitors can appreciate the splendour of the works in an authentic atmosphere with very few interruptions.
 This space is dedicated to contemplation.

-Groups of no more than 32 visitors accompanied by a guide ensure that each visitor’s experience will be as personalised as possible.
+Groups of visitors accompanied by a guide ensure that each visitor’s experience will be as personalised as possible.
 During the time devoted to contemplation of the walls, the guide will accompany the group and provide information to enrich the visitor’s knowledge of the site.

 Eight large walls of the cave are reproduced in this space where visitors are free to circulate.
-All the cave’s major works are represented: “Two Crossed Bison”, “The Great Black Cow”, “The Panel of the Imprint”, “The Apse”, “The Shaft Scene”, “The Axial Gallery”, “The Upside-Down Horse” and “The Hall of the Bulls”.
-In enhanced reality, visitors find information on the various representations, techniques and interpretations.
+All the cave’s major workshop are represented: “Two Crossed Bison”, “The Great Black Cow”, “The Panel of the Imprint”, “The Apse”, “The Shaft Scene”, “The Axial Gallery”, “The Upside-Down Horse” and “The Hall of the Bulls”.
+With the help of virtual reality, visitors can find information on the various representations, techniques and interpretations.

 In this immense hall, four different displays are on offer :